nicholasmcnamra/excalibur-interview/README.md

 ### 3. Configure Spring Boot Application
 - Update your credentials in the application.yml

 Note: The database schema will be created when the app starts up and dropped when it stops.
-The database must exist before tunning.
+The database must exist before running.
 The database will also be hydrated with 1000 user records with user+index as the username and password+index as the password.
 For instance:
 ```user2```
 ```password2```
 This process may take a few minutes on startup.